renatocarvalho/blog/source/2012-07-21-svg-spriting-in-css.html.markdown

 ---
-title: Spriting with SVG images
+title: Spriting SVG
 date: 2012-07-21 20:52 +08:00
 thumb: http://i.imgur.com/qb5Ps.png
 tags: css, code
 ---
 As a follow up from my previous article about my workflow in implementing [icon fonts in websites](http://blog.jamesflorentino.com/2012/07/15/working-with-icon-fonts.html), today I'll be discussing about using SVG as background images in CSS.

 If you're familiar with [atlassing](http://en.wikipedia.org/wiki/Texture_atlas) (or CSS spriting), the process can be done the same way with SVGs.
-This time, you're not bound to one color.
+Unlike the icon fonts technique, you're not bound to one color.
 You can use gradients, clipping masks, and transparencies while still keeping your mark-up and CSS clean (no `<SVG>` tags!).

 READMORE

 Here's how my SVG texture sheet looks like:

 ![SVG Elements in Inkscape](http://i.imgur.com/OQ9A7.png)